Scam Victim Alliance

 Cathy Brennan works every day talking to romance scam survivors to support them to heal and understand the scale of the global crime devastating thousands around the world.

-military romance fraudsters targeted cathY ON TIK TOK
+military romance fraudsters targeted RESILIENCE ADVISOR cathY BRENNAN-COFFEY ON TIK TOK

 Cathy recovered all her money after her local politician and bank rallied to help her.
 She now supports romance fraud victims all over the southern hemisphere through her work running Scam Haters United AUS/NZ.